Annual Upset Tax Sale

 Notice of Sale of Properties for Delinquent Taxes

-To the owners of properties described on the list and to all persons having tax liens, tax judgments or municipal claims against such properties:
+To the owners of properties described on the list (to be published in July) and to all persons having tax liens, tax judgments or municipal claims against such properties:

 The approximate upset price and the owner or owners of each property are set forth below.
 The purchasers shall receive a deed in fee simple for the property sold from the Tax Claim Bureau as trustee grantor, and the purchasers shall be responsible for the payments of all transfer taxes and costs of recording.
 The sale of any property may, at the option of the Tax Claim Bureau, be stayed if the owner thereof or any lien creditor of the owner on or before the actual sale enters into an agreement with the Tax Claim Bureau to pay the taxes in installments, in the manner provided by the Real Estate Tax Sale Law.
 Mobile homes having delinquent taxes will be included in the sale.